ride90/eve_features/README.md

 ## Python3 Eve app which covers basic features.
 In general I would like to cover some basic REST API needs.
-I've created this repo as a playground and hope it'll be usefull for somebody who are researching pyhton Eve.
+I've created this repo as a playground and hope it'll be usefull for somebody who are researching python Eve.

 ## Features
 - registration